ZenoqPNG/Searchy/README.md

 ## 🧩 Installation

-1️⃣ Download the .ZIP source code (recommended)
+1️⃣ Download the .exe file (recommended)

 For best use, create a shortcut of Searchy.exe on your Desktop:

-1. Locate Searchy.exe inside the dist folder.

-2. Right-click → Create shortcut.
+1. Right-click → Create shortcut.

-3. Move the shortcut to your Desktop.
+2. Move the shortcut to your Desktop.

-4. Launch Searchy from there for the best experience.
+3. Launch Searchy from there for the best experience.